This is music in a film which becomes one of its major selling points or unique identifiers. Generally regarded as Awesome Music

 - The scores to films by John Carpenter are quite often a large part of their cult appeal.

 - Singles was a forgettable Cameron Crowe romantic comedy, but its soundtrack was a huge hit.
-This due to the movie being set in Seattle and the soundtrack (and film) containing many of the stars of the then-nascent so-called "grunge" movement.
+This due to the movie being set in Seattle and the soundtrack (and film) containing many of the stars of the then-nascent "grunge" movement.
+One of Soundgarden's biggest singles, "Spoonman," was originally conceived as a song playing in the background of a bar.

 - Heavy Metal is well-regarded for its soundtrack featuring artists such as Don Felder, Blue Oyster Cult, Black Sabbath, Cheap Trick, Sammy Hagar, and Devo.
 Even though the music rights kept the film from getting a home video release until 1997, the soundtrack has constantly been in circulation since the film was first released in 1981.